Staying healthy after a flood

 If you are concerned about the quality of your drinking water, contact your water supplier, local council or local public health unit on 1300 066 055.

-If a 'boil water' alert has been issued in your area, water for eating and drinking should be brought to a rolling boil and then allowed to cool.
-This includes water for:
+When a boil water alert is in place, all water for eating and drinking should be brought to a rolling boil and then allowed to cool, including water for:

 - brushing teeth